What This Guide Helps You Do

 - checks whether a quoted tweet changes or completes the meaning

-- analyzes media attached to the original tweet
+- analyzes media attached to the original tweet (videos are transcribed; images are described by a vision model)

 - analyzes media attached to the quoted tweet